telescopeѲptics.net ▪▪▪▪ CONTENTS

 As mentioned, lower-order (primary) spherical aberration can't be made zero in a single lens, but can be cancelled in a doublet.
 However, it can be cancelled only for a single wavelength.
 Others wavelength will be uncorrected, the farther away from the optimum wavelength, the more so.

 From Eq.
-7, the wavefront error of primary spherical aberration of a thin lens contact doublet at best (diffraction) focus can be expressed as:
+7, the wavefront error of primary spherical aberration of a thin lens contact doublet at the best (diffraction) focus can be expressed as:

 W = (S1+S2)(ρ4-ρ2) (48)